Asgaros/asgaros-forum/readme.txt

 == Changelog ==
 * Fixed: Display issues with some themes
-= 1.0.8 =
+* Added: Option to use complex editor instead of minimalistic one = 1.0.8 =
 * Fixed: Insert forum at the correct shortcode position
 * Fixed: Broken URLs with some third-party plugins